We’re partnering with The Works Museum and Northern Clay Center to bring some of their favorite camps to Minnesota Children’s Museum this summer!

 Summer Camps

-Designed for kids from PreK to 9 years old, each camp is led by an expert educator from The Works Museum or teaching artist from Northern Clay Center.
-Each camp will run Monday through Thursday, with sessions available in the morning and afternoon.
+Designed for kids from PreK to 8 years old, camps are led by an expert educator from The Works Museum or teaching artist from Stages Theatre Company.

 All camps will take place at Minnesota Children’s Museum in downtown St. Paul.